ThKrypt/QualCoder/12-Other-information.md

 * Multi-language support - some work done but review of existing translations is needed

 * Improve REFI-QDA open standard for import and export to other software.
 Codebook import and export seems OK.
 Project import and export is experimental.
+Definitely need to review attribute import/export.
+A/V coded segments, AV sync-points.
+Use of Cases / Sets.
+Memos to text.

 #  About the author